robbyt/go-finiteState/README.md

 # Finite State Machine (FSM) Package for Go
 A flexible and thread-safe finite state machine (FSM) implementation for Go.
-This package allows you to define custom states and transitions, manage state changes, and subscribe to state updates using channels.
+This library allows you to define custom states and transitions, manage state changes, and subscribe to state updates using channels.

 ## Features